Michigan Highways: Since 1997.

 1957 (Aug 14)–1958 (July 31) – The State Highway Dept accepts bids for the "construction of a new bridge on the site of the existing structure carrying M-130 over the Raisin river [sic] about a half-mile southwest of the village [sic] of Grape" on August 14, 1957, even though M-130 itself had been removed from official state highway maps a year or two prior.
 Completion of the new structure is scheduled for July 31, 1958.

-1959 (Oct 1) – The entirety of M-130—all three legs along N Custer Rd/Elm St from downtown Monroe to the DT&I Railroad overpass and the Ida Maybee Rd segment—is cancelled as a state trunkline highway route and turned back to local control.
-Interestingly, though, the 0.25-mile long set of access ramps called Custer Dr on the western limits of Monroe providing access between N Custer Rd and US-24/Telegraph Rd (which is grade-separated from N Custer Rd as it runs close to the shore of the River Raisin at this location) is not cancelled and is temporarily retained as a state trunkline highway.
+1959 (Oct 1) – The entirety of M-130—all three legs along North Custer Rd/Elm St from downtown Monroe to the DT&I Railroad overpass and the Ida Maybee Rd segment—is cancelled as a state trunkline highway route and turned back to local control.
+Interestingly, though, the 0.25-mile long set of access ramps called Custer Dr on the western limits of Monroe providing access between North Custer Rd and US-24/Telegraph Rd (which is grade-separated from North Custer Rd as it runs close to the shore of the River Raisin at this location) is not cancelled and is temporarily retained as a state trunkline highway.

 1960 (Apr 6) – Just over six months after the entirety of M-130 is cancelled as a state trunkline route, the 0.25-mile long access ramps known as Custer Dr on the western limit of Monroe that provide access to and from US-24/Telegraph Rd are also cancelled as a state trunkline highway route and transferred to local control, thus sending the last vestiages of M-130 to the history books after just over 30 years.